ygoex/yetty/README.md

 - HTML minified
 - PWA
 - JS compilation with Webpack
-- Modernizr: Custom build as seen here: [https://v2.14islands.com/blog/2016/04/20/better-way-to-use-modernizr-with-command-line-config/](https://v2.14islands.com/blog/2016/04/20/better-way-to-use-modernizr-with-command-line-config/), to detect if the browser supports Webp as background-image in CSS.
+- [Modernizr](https://modernizr.com/) CLI: To build a custom and minified version of the library as seen here: [https://v2.14islands.com/blog/2016/04/20/better-way-to-use-modernizr-with-command-line-config/](https://v2.14islands.com/blog/2016/04/20/better-way-to-use-modernizr-with-command-line-config/).
+Yetty is using it to detect if the browser supports Webp as background-image in CSS.

 ## TO-DO:
 - [x] Image processing